canonical/data-science-stack/docs/how-to/jupyter-notebook.rst

 - **Downloading**: The notebook is downloading the specified OCI Image.
 This is a transient state before it becomes *Active*.

-- **Removing**: The notebook is in the process of beign removed.
+- **Removing**: The notebook is in the process of being removed.
 This is a transient state before it is fully removed.

-Remove a Notebook
+Remove a notebook
 -----------------

 You can remove a Jupyter Notebook using the DSS CLI.